Antares: Illumination of Rho Ophiuchi cloud complex

-Antares illuminates foreground parts of the Rho Ophiuchi cloud complex.
-The illuminated cloud is sometimes referred to as the Antares Nebula or is otherwise identified as VdB 107, Ced 132, DG 141, LBN 1107 and Magakian 668.
+Antares is the brightest and most evolved stellar member of the Scorpius–Centaurus association, the nearest OB association to the Sun.
+It is a member of the Upper Scorpius subgroup of the association, which contains thousands of stars with a mean age of 11 million years.
+Antares is located about 170 pc from Earth at the rim of the Upper Scorpius subgroup, and is illuminating the Rho Ophiuchi cloud complex in its foreground.
+The illuminated cloud is sometimes referred to as the Antares Nebula or is otherwise identified as VdB 107.

 Stellar system

 α Scorpii is a double star that is thought to form a binary system.
 The best calculated orbit for the stars is still considered to be unreliable.
 It describes an almost circular orbit seen nearly edge-on, with a period of 1,218 years and a semi-major axis of about 2.9 ".
 Other recent estimates of the period have ranged from 880 years for a calculated orbit, to 2,562 years for a simple Kepler's Law estimate.

 Early measurements of the pair found them to be about 3.5 " apart in 1847–49, or 2.5 " apart in 1848.
 More modern observations consistently give separations around 2.6 " – 2.8 ".
 The variations in the separation are often interpreted as evidence of orbital motion, but are more likely to be simply observational inaccuracies with very little true relative motion between the two components.

 The pair have a projected separation of about 529 astronomical units (AU) (≈ 80 billion km) at the estimated distance of Antares, giving a minimum value for the distance between them.
 Spectroscopic examination of the energy states in the outflow of matter from the companion star suggests that the latter is over 220 AU beyond the primary (about 33 billion km).